Promote healthier living through sports

 Basketball – All six Club sites have the opportunity to participate in a basketball league.
 With a full-sized gymnasium at each site, there is no better sport to teach kids how to work together to win, a valuable, lifelong skill worth developing.

 Flag Football – Club members have the opportunity to play flag football at a state-of-the-art facility thanks to the Kansas City Chiefs.
-Flag football games are held at the Chiefs practice facility.
+Flag football playoff and championship games are held at the Chiefs practice facility.
+Click here to download registration information.

 Baseball/Softball (RBI) – Reviving Baseball in Inner Cities provides access to quality baseball and softball facilities, equipment, coaching and competition that young people might not otherwise have.
 Learn more.